 Lock Haven University was founded in 1870 as the Central State Normal School.
 Over the years the concept of being an exclusively teacher’s college had changed, and so did our name.
 In 1926, we became State Teacher’s College at Lock Haven, in 1960 Lock Haven State College, and in 1983, we became Lock Haven University of Pennsylvania, after joining the Pennsylvania State System of Higher Education.
-In 1989, Lock Haven University proudly opened its Clearfield campus in Clearfield, PA.
+In 1989, Lock Haven University opened its Clearfield campus in Clearfield, PA.

 LHU Fast Facts